Jake-Prickett/plop-ios/README.md

 ---

 If you notice issues or have feature requests - please feel free to open an issue leveraging the corresponding template.

-Also, if you'd like to contribute - Please do!
+**If you'd like to contribute - Please do!**